Political Economy Analysis of the Business Environment

-(6/11/2017) We are delighted to announce that our successful online training course on Political Economy Analysis in Action is currently under way and will come to an end later in March.
+(1/03/2018) Our successful online training course on Political Economy Analysis in Action is currently under way and will come to an end later in March.
 A small number of places remain available for the next iteration, from April 16th to July 10th 2018.
 In addition we invite expressions of interest for a further course in late 2018 or early 2019.
-The course tutors will be David Booth (ODI) and Alex Duncan (The Policy Practice).
-The closing date for applications is December 1st.
+The course tutors will again be David Booth (ODI) and Alex Duncan (The Policy Practice).
+The closing date for applications for the April course is March 7th.
 Please see here for more detail and here for an application form.

 Political economy analysis 10 years on

 (22/05/2017) Reflecting on the major shifts in the development context over the last decade, this latest policy brief discusses how the agenda has changed since The Policy Practice wrote its original briefs on the political economy of development.
 Download our latest policy brief here.